The locus of points of the Hilbert scheme with bounded regularity: Marked bases and schemes

-An ideal $I \subset P$ is said \emph{Borel-fixed} if it is fixed by the action of the Borel subgroup, i.e. by the group of the upper triangular matrices.
-These ideals are well studied, mainly because two reasons: \begin{itemize} \item \citet{Galligo} and \citet{BS} proved that the generic initial ideal of any ideal is Borel-fixed, which means, in the context of Hilbert schemes, that any component and any intersection of components of $\HilbScheme{p(t)}{n}$ contains at least a point corresponding to a scheme defined by a Borel-fixed ideal; \item in characteristic zero, an ideal $I$ is Borel-fixed if and only if it is a strongly stable monomial ideal, namely it is generated by terms and for each term $x^\alpha \in I$, then also the term $\frac{x_j}{x_i} x^\alpha$ belongs to $I$ for all $x_i \mid x^\alpha$ and $x_j > x_i$ (we recall that we are assuming $x_0 < \cdots < x_n$). \end{itemize}
+An ideal $I \subset P$ is said \emph{Borel-fixed} (Borel for short) if it is fixed by the action of the Borel subgroup, i.e. by the group of the upper triangular matrices.
+These ideals are well studied, mainly because of two reasons: \begin{itemize} \item \citet{Galligo} and \citet{BS} proved that the generic initial ideal of any ideal is Borel-fixed, which means, in the context of Hilbert schemes, that any component and any intersection of components of $\HilbScheme{p(t)}{n}$ contains at least a point corresponding to a scheme defined by a Borel-fixed ideal; \item in characteristic zero, an ideal $J$ is Borel-fixed if, and only if, it is a strongly stable monomial ideal, i.e., it is generated by terms, and for each term $x^\alpha \in J$, then also the term $\frac{x_j}{x_i} x^\alpha$ is in $J$ for all $x_i \mid x^\alpha$ and $x_j > x_i$ (we recall that we are assuming $x_0 < \cdots < x_n$). \end{itemize}

-Obviously, the set of terms of any degree $s$ of a Borel-fixed ideal generates a Borel-fixed ideal.